MMLabCodes/data-driven-representative-models-of-biobased-complex-fluids/README.md

 > Note 1: 'area' is the peak area coming from GCMS data and could be substituted for any quantifiable data.
 >
 > Note 2: A lot of information in the csv is obtained from DFT calculations and should be collated prior to executing these scripts.
->
-> Note 3: The order of each parameter in the csv file is not important, but the headers must match those above.

 ### Running the scripts
 - Interactive version: